-The making of this ware dates back to the beginning of the 17th century, when the fourth generation of leaders of the Tsugaru clan engaged craftsmen skilled in the making of lacquer ware.
-A production center became established toward the end of the 19th century and the craft developed from the traditional skills which had been acquired over the preceding period of approximately 300 years.
+Tsugaru lacquerware dates back to the beginning of the 17th century, when the fourth generation of Tsugaru clan leaders first employed craftsmen skilled in the production of lacquerware.
+At the end of the 19th century, a production center was established, from which the craft continues to evolve today, based on the traditional skills and original ideas that had been developed and refined over the previous three centuries.

-Made primarily in Hirosaki, Aomori Prefecture, Tsugaru nuri represents the northern extremity of Japan‘s lacquering tradition.
-The pieces possess the rich warmth found in all exceptional hand-made crafts.
-There are many styles of Tsugaru lacquering, from the chic style of Nanako-nuri lacquering, with a fine pattern that reminds one of Komon stencil painted kimonos, to the austere modern style of Monsha-nuri lacquering, which features a dark black matte finish.
+Made primarily in Hirosaki, Aomori Prefecture, Tsugaru Lacquerware represents Japan‘s northernmost lacquering tradition.
+The pieces possess the rich warmth found in all exceptional handmade crafts.
+There are many styles of Tsugaru lacquering, rangin from the chic style of nanako-nuri, with its fine patterns reminiscent of Komon stencil painted kimonos, to the austere modern style of monsha-nuri, which features a dark black matte finish.

 How to make

-Starting with the raw material of Japanese cypress, it requires approximately 50 steps to produce a Tsugaru lacquered product.
-The wooden base is covered with a cloth, and the base preparation is made for lacquering, which is essential to produce a durable product.
-Next, the colored lacquer is applied in countless layers, with many steps of polishing.
-In the final step, high quality lacquer produced in Japan is applied as a top coat, and assiduously polished to produce a long lasting product of exceptional beauty.
+Made with Japanese cypress, Tsugaru lacquerware requires approximately 50 steps to produce.
+First, the wooden base is covered with a cloth and the lacquer base, which is essential to produce a durable product, is applied.
+Next, layer upon layer of the colored lacquer is applied and repeatedly polished.
+In the final step, a high-quality Japanese lacquer is applied as a top coat and assiduously polished to produce a long-lasting product of exceptional beauty.